thborges/blog/docs/_posts/2020-05-18-epson-stepper-em-286-sth-39h112-06-reverse-engineered-specs.markdown

 | A4988 current limiting voltage | 0.27V |

 I limited the current feed to the motor using the potentiometer in the A4988 board.
-To reduce noise, I used the minimum current that was able to move the 3d printer axis without skipping steps.
-The voltage, measured between GND and the top of the potentiometer was 0.27V, that according to Pololu formula, and considering Rs = 0.2Ω (cloned version), will feed 0.168 A to the motor, well below 0.8A.
-That was close enough to the amperage read in series with VMOT: 0.17A.
-Genuine A4988 have Rs equals to 0.068 or 0.05Ω.
+To reduce noise, I used the minimum current capable of moving the 3d printer axis without skipping steps.
+The voltage measured between GND and the top of the potentiometer was 0.27V.
+According to Pololu formula and considering Rs = 0.2Ω (cloned version), the driver will feed 0.168A to the motor.
+The amperage read in series with the VMOT pin was 0.17A and was very close to the theoretical value.
+Genuine A4988 has Rs equals to 0.068 or 0.05Ω.

 ⁽¹⁾ In the default cable, coils are pins 1 and 3, and 2 and 4.
 Thus, to drive it using A4988, you have to connect pins 2 and 3 interchanged.

 ⁽²⁾ The service manuals for FX880 and FX890 indicate a supply voltage of 35V.
-However, it is also mentioned that current was limited depending on the print speed.
+However, it is also mentioned that the current was limited, depending on the print speed.

-⁽³⁾ It is definitely unnecessary to use that amount of current for an 3D printer.
-I'm not sure the motor can handle this.
+⁽³⁾ I believe that 0.8A is too much to move a 3D printer axis.
+It probably makes more sense to improve axis components.
+In my tests, this motor becomes hot starting at 0.4A so better to stay on the safe side.

 {% include disqus.html %}